Department of Art and Archaeology

-ART 209 Between Renaissance and Revolution: Baroque Art in Europe Spring LA
+ART 209 Between Renaissance and Revolution: Baroque Art in Europe Not offered this year LA

 Painting and sculpture in Europe from the 1580s to the 1790s.
 The great figures (e.g., Caravaggio, Rubens, Rembrandt, Vermeer, Velazquez, Bernini, et. al.), major artistic innovations (still life, genre, landscape), and stylistic developments (e.g., rococo, Neoclassicism) seen in relation to intellectual, political, religious, and social change.
 Painting and sculpture in Europe from the 1580s to the 1790s.
 Includes the study of actual works of art in the museum in Princeton and elsewhere.
 Two lectures, one preceptorial.
 T. Kaufmann

-ART 210 Italian Renaissance Painting and Sculpture Fall LA
+ART 210 Italian Renaissance Painting and Sculpture Spring LA